arnold-c/OutbreakDetection/manuscript/manuscript.typ

 This provides an intuitive understanding and simple implementation of this method in resource-constrained environments, something that may not be possible with many outbreak detection and early warning system simulations in the literature.
 An evaluation of all outbreak detection algorithms is beyond the scope of this work, but a more computationally expensive approach based on nowcasting incidence may help overcome the shortcomings of imperfect diagnostics in high-noise scenarios.

-For computational simplicity, this paper did not include demography in the model structure; there is no evidence of age-specific differences in test performance, therefore we believe our results to be robust to population demographics.
-Furthermore, while a simulation-based approach allows for complete determination of true infection status i.e., measles vs non-measles febrile rash cases, and therefore an accurate accounting of the outbreak and alert bounds, these simulations do not specifically represent any real-world setting.
+While a simulation-based approach allows for complete determination of true infection status i.e., measles vs non-measles febrile rash cases, and therefore an accurate accounting of the outbreak and alert bounds, these simulations do not specifically represent any real-world setting.
 The evaluation of empirical data does provide this opportunity, but at the cost of not knowing the true infection status of individuals, confounding of multiple variables, limiting analysis to only those who are observed (i.e., not those in the community who do not visit a healthcare center), and removing the possibility to explore the sensitivity of the results when adjusting parameters that are central to a surveillance program e.g., testing rate, and the test itself.

+Additionally, for computational simplicity, this paper did not include demography in the model structure.
-Additionally, it has been well documented that the performance of an individual test is highly sensitive to its timing within a person’s infection cycle @gastanaduyMeasles2019 @larremoreTestSensitivitySecondary2021 @middletonModelingTransmissionMitigation2024 @kisslerViralDynamicsAcute2021 @ratnamPerformanceIndirectImmunoglobulin2000, so it is possible that different conclusions would be drawn if temporal information about the test administration was included in the simulation.
+It has been well documented that the performance of an individual test is highly sensitive to its timing within a person’s infection cycle @gastanaduyMeasles2019 @larremoreTestSensitivitySecondary2021 @middletonModelingTransmissionMitigation2024 @kisslerViralDynamicsAcute2021 @ratnamPerformanceIndirectImmunoglobulin2000, and younger individuals may be tested earlier in their infection cycle #highlight[JIM GOODSEN REF], so it is possible that different conclusions would be drawn if demographic and temporal information about test administration was included in the simulation.
-For example, if there is systemic sampling bias such that during the initial exponential phase of the outbreak infectious individuals are 'captured' by the surveillance program earlier in their infection cycle (as a growing epidemic has a disproportionately large number of 'young infections') @hayEstimatingEpidemiologicDynamics2021, RDTs may have higher accuracy during the earlier phase of the outbreak relative to after the peak.
+For example, if there is systemic sampling bias such that during the initial exponential phase of the outbreak infectious individuals are 'captured' by the surveillance program earlier in their infection cycle (as a growing epidemic has a disproportionately large number of 'young infections' @hayEstimatingEpidemiologicDynamics2021, or the outbreak is driven by younger cohorts), RDTs may have higher accuracy during the earlier phase of the outbreak relative to after the peak.
 Under these conditions, a diagnostic test that is 'less accurate' on average may still have utility for the purposes of detecting an outbreak under high levels of dynamical noise, which only relies on capturing the epidemic's growth past a given threshold value, in the context of this study.
 However, this assumes that the number of false positive test results generated decreases due to higher accuracy (including specificity), rather than increasing the diagnostic's sensitivity being the sole change.
 Future work should aim to capture these dynamics and characterize the resulting effect on an imperfect diagnostic test's utility for outbreak detection in a regime with high dynamical noise.